 In order to have a successful and stress-free orientation, be sure to read this page carefully and follow the instructions given.

-Once you have confirmed your admission to UM through the Coalition Portal, you should do the following:
+Once you have confirmed your admission to UMD through the Coalition Portal, you should do the following:

 Steps for a Successful Orientation Experience

 All newly admitted students must register for an Orientation program by visiting the Orientation Office website.

 International Students must also register for orientation with the Office of International Student and Scholar Services

 Bring your AP or IB test scores.
 Bring an updated copy of your AP or IB scores.
 Advisors can use the score report for advising purposes, but you will need to have your official scores sent to UMD from the College Board in order for the credits to appear on your official record.